-Read the Medication Guide that comes with Vyvanse before you or your child starts taking it and each time you get a refill.
+Read the Medication Guide that comes with VYVANSE before you start taking it and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about you or your child's treatment with Vyvanse.
+This Medication Guide does not take the place of talking to your doctor about your medical condition or your treatment.

 - increased blood pressure and heart rate

-Your doctor should check you or your child carefully for heart problems before starting Vyvanse.
-Your doctor should check you or your child's blood pressure and heart rate regularly during treatment with Vyvanse.
+Your doctor should check your blood pressure and heart rate regularly during treatment with VYVANSE.

 - new or worse behavior and thought problems

 In Children and Teenagers